 In May of 1969, Black Panther founder and national chairman Bobby Seale (who had already been indicted for his alleged participation in demonstrations at the Democratic National Convention in Chicago in August 1968) made a trip from Oakland to

-How in the world do you think that these killers got off so easy?
-Well, maybe it was in some part due to the efforts of two people who came to the defense of the Panthers.Neither Mr. Lee nor Senator Clinton “defended” the Panthers in the legal sense implied here.
+The above-quoted article also asks “How in the world do you think that these killers got off so easy?
+Well, maybe it was in some part due to the efforts of two people who came to the defense of the Panthers.”
+But neither Bill Lee nor Hillary Clinton “defended” the Panthers, either in a public or a legal sense.
 Bill Lee wasn’t a lawyer, or even a law student; he was simply another Yale undergraduate who had no involvement in the Black Panthers’ trial.
-Hillary Rodham (as she was known then) wasn’t a lawyer then, either.
-She was a Yale law student, and like many of her politically-minded fellow law students who saw the latest "Trial of the Century" taking place right in their back yard, she took advantage of an opportunity to be involved in a minor, peripheral way by organizing other students to help the American Civil Liberties Union monitor the trial for civil rights violations.
-In any case, her tangential participation in the trial in no way helped “free" the two Black Panthers tried for the murder of Alex Rackley
+Hillary Rodham (as she was known then) wasn’t a lawyer then, either: She was a Yale law student, and like many of her politically-minded fellow law students who saw the latest “trial of the century” taking place just outside the main gate of their school, she took advantage of an opportunity to be involved in the case in a minor, peripheral way by organizing other students to help the American Civil Liberties Union monitor the trials for civil rights violations.
+Her tangential participation in the trial in no way helped “free” Black Panthers tried for the murder of Alex Rackley